mhahnFr/JUtilities/README.md

 This repository contains the utility library of [mhahnFr][1].

 ## Usage
+To build a `jar` file that can be included in other projects, simply run `./gradlew build` (on Windows, use `gradlew.bat build`).

 It is recommended to add this repository as a `git submodule` to your project.
 To use this library as submodule, simply add it to your `build.gradle`
 dependencies:
 ```groovy